paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-025-electromagnetic-warfare.md

 **(c) Electromagnetic Superiority Implementation Plan Defined.—** In this section, the term “electromagnetic superiority implementation plan” means the Electromagnetic Superiority Implementation Plan signed by the Secretary of Defense on July 15, 2021, and any successor plan.

+### Statutory Notes

+#### Amendments
+2024—Pub.
+L. 118–159 renumbered [section 504 of this title](./chapter-031-enlistments.md#section-504), relating to an electromagnetic spectrum superiority implementation plan, as this section.

-<a id="section-505"></a>
+<a id="section-500e"></a>
-## § 505.
+## § 500e.
 Electromagnetic Spectrum Enterprise Operational Lead for Joint Electromagnetic Spectrum Operations
 **(a) In General.—** Not later than 30 days after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2024, the Secretary of Defense shall establish an Electromagnetic Spectrum Enterprise Operational Lead for Joint Electromagnetic Spectrum Operations (in this section referred to as the “operational lead”) at the United States Strategic Command.
 The operational lead shall report to the Commander of the United States Strategic Command.

-**(b) Function.—** The operational lead shall be responsible for synchronizing, assessing, and making recommendations to the Chairman of the Joint Chiefs of Staff with respect to the readiness of the combatant commands to conduct joint electromagnetic spectrum operations.
+**(b) Function.—** The operational lead shall be responsible for—

+(1) synchronizing, assessing, and making recommendations to the Chairman of the Joint Chiefs of Staff with respect to the readiness of the combatant commands to conduct joint electromagnetic spectrum operations; and

+(2) the evaluation of tactics, techniques, and procedures for dynamic spectrum sharing technologies for joint electromagnetic operations.

 **(c) Briefings Required.—** Concurrent with the submission of the budget of the President to Congress under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim) for each of fiscal years 2025 through 2029, the Chairman, acting through the operational lead, shall provide to the congressional defense committees a briefing on the following: